The Loneliness Of Solo Travel

 “Can you believe this?”

-And sometimes there’s nobody there beside you.
+And sometimes there’s nobody standing beside you.

 There Are Moments Nobody Photographs